Christian-DAntonio/ChristiansBookStoreW23/README.txt

  Updated the View start and viewport to navgate toward the destination i want and the projetc builds and runs fine.
 Great new is, I only have one more slide to go then I can finally hand this project in.
  5:33
  Alright, I'm finally don.
 I made sure that I did everything and did everythin corrrectly, I built and ran the project on browser ad it says that it works. after this commit.
 I'm handing it in.
+ Mar/24
+ 3:23
+ On Startup.cs, while I was updating line 33, I got an error that stated it didn't understand what the Adddatabase part was, but it did understand the class.
+I'm now supposed to look for a solution.